Dan103/Dan103/vienna_mobility_project/README.md

 1. **Clone or Download** this repository (`My_Portfolio_Projects`), then open `Vienna_mobility_project`.

 2. **Check `cleaned_data/`**
-   - It contains the five merged, cleaned CSVs obtained originally from data.gv.at.(Check original data for original uncleaned, unmerged data)
+   - It contains the five merged, cleaned CSVs obtained originally from data.gv.at.
+(Check `original_data/`** for original uncleaned, unmerged data)

 3. **Run `create_clean_tables.sql`**
    - This script sets up the final schema, cleans duplicates, and renames columns.